skiing22/Handwritten-Digit-Recognition/README.md

 Use dropout for further regularization.
 Experiment with advanced optimizers like Adam or RMSProp.

+## Contributing
+Contributions are welcome!
+If you'd like to contribute, feel free to fork the repository and submit a pull request.

+## Contact
+For questions or feedback, please reach out to:

+GitHub: skiing22
+Email: ramolashubham02@gmail.com

 ## Results
 Achieved an accuracy of 92% on the test set after 70 iterations.